Mean Girls (2024 film): Plot

 Janis invites Cady to her art show, but she lies, saying she has to travel with her mother to Madison.
 However, Cady convinces her mother to let her stay home and secretly throws a house party, where she drunkenly admits to Aaron that she has been deliberately failing math to get closer to him.
 He rebukes Cady for becoming as manipulative as Regina and storms out.
 When she follows him, she is confronted by Janis, who calls her out on being as catty as Regina.
 Cady in turn calls out Janis for being obsessed with her, leading to Janis renouncing their friendship.

 Enraged upon discovering that she was not invited to the party and that Cady lied about the Kälteen Bars, Regina adds herself into the Burn Book as an alibi and deliberately drops it in the school hallway.
 A riot breaks out among the junior girls over the rumors inside.
 Principal Duvall and math teacher Ms. Norbury call the junior girls into the gymnasium to find the book's source.
 Ms. Norbury stages a cathartic intervention, encouraging the girls to apologize to each other about their treatment of others.
 Janis speaks out and reveals the plan to take revenge on Regina, who storms out in anger.
-Cady races after her to try to apologize, but after ranting at her, Regina is hit by a bus.
+Cady races after her to try to apologize, but after ranting at her, Regina is hit by a bus, which breaks her spine.

 Cady realizes the damage she has done and takes full responsibility for the book, leading her to be suspended for three weeks and placed on absolute final warning.
 Ms. Norbury offers Cady a way to earn extra credit by joining the Mathletes at state championships, so Cady redeems herself by helping the team win.
 At the Spring Fling, Cady reconciles with Regina and is elected Spring Fling Queen, but breaks the plastic crown and distributes the pieces out to the other girls, telling them they are all special in their own way.
 She apologizes to Janis and Damian, who accept her back as their friend, and makes amends with the Plastics and Aaron, who kisses her.